RamiyaSivakumar/FinalProjectDelivery/README.md

 ## Abstract:
-RNA sequencing data can be used to analyse the differential expression of genes for a particular disease amongst two subsets of patients.
+RNA sequencing data can be used to analyze the differential expression of genes for a particular disease amongst two subsets of patients.
 In this analysis, the counts data for each gene is used as the input.
 To this data, pre-processing, exploratory data analysis and differential expression analysis is done.
 The input data is derived from The Cancer Genome Atlas Program Database in the htseq-counts format.
 Various packages are used for the computation.
 EdgeR is used to store the data in a retrievable and organized format.
 Limma is used to conduct linear modelling and the Glimma package is used to create interactive graph's that allow the end user to explore the data.
-Additionally, packages such as gplots and heatmap.plus are used to create some useful diagramatic representation of the data.
+Additionally, packages such as gplots and heatmap.plus are used to create some useful diagrammatic representation of the data.

 ## Let's Begin!
 ## Setting Up:

 The libraries required for analysis are loaded in.
 Glimma and Limma are used for computation and analysis of differential expression.
 EdgeR is used to organize the data into a dataframe.
 Homo.sapiens is a key created by Bioconductor that allows the information of GeneID to be compared to other methods of naming.
 ```{r}
 library(Glimma)
 library(edgeR)